kocuj/di/README.md

 Additionally you can check type of service by using the following method: `checkType(string $id, ServiceType $serviceType): bool`.
 You can also check if service exists in container by using the following method: `has($id): bool`.

 You can also check how many services are defined in the container by using the following method: `count() : int`.
-Alternatively you can use the function `count()` on container check this.
+Alternatively you can use the function `count()` on container to check this.

 To control any wrong situations, there are the following exceptions available: